percona/pxb-docs/docs/installation/compiling_xtrabackup.md

 ### CentOS or Red Hat using `yum`

-Percona Xtrabackup requires GCC version 5.3 or higher.
+Percona XtraBackup requires GCC version 5.3 or higher.
 If the version of GCC installed on your system is lower then you may need to install and enable [the Developer Toolset](https://developers.redhat.com/products/developertoolset/overview) on `RPM`-based distributions to make sure that you use the latest GCC